Itinerary

 Optional Activities

-- Evening optional experience: view Ribeira district, cruise aboard traditional Rabelo boat, dinner at riverside restaurant
+- Evening experience: View pastel-hued houses of Ribeira district, cruise aboard traditional Rabelo boat, and enjoy traditional food at a riverside restaurant

 Landmarks Ribeira District Braga - Day 10